mitoc/website/_pages/rentals/intervale-manual.md

 ### Arriving

 Complete the first part of the cabin checklist.
 Have people take their personal gear to the loft or the hooks at the far corners of the den.
-People have a tendency to dump their stuff in the middle of the floor, where it gets in everyone’s way and is probably even a fire hazard.
+People have a tendency to dump their stuff in the middle of the floor, where it gets in everyone’s way.
 Please instruct everyone to leave their shoes/boots on the tiled floor at the door.
 The hardwood floors are in beautiful condition and snow, dirt, etc, from outside will quickly scratch them.

 ### Cleaning